spiral/docs/docs/en/component/exceptions.md

 #### FileReporter

-This reporter adds the ability to create and save a `snapshot` from an exception.
-For this feature, the `Spiral\Snapshots\SnapshotterInterface` implementation must be registered in the application container.
+This reporter adds the ability to create and save in a file `snapshot` with detailed information from an exception.

 In the [application bundle](https://github.com/spiral/app) this reporter enabled by default.